RikVN/Neural_DRS/AllenNLP.md

 # AllenNLP experiments #

-This documents outlines how run neural DRS parsing experiments using AllenNLP (and BERT).
+This document outlines how to run neural DRS parsing experiments using AllenNLP (and BERT).
 Details can be found in our EMNLP paper.

 ## Setting up ##